PRINCIPLES OF RETIREMENT PLANNING

 Chapter 7: Green Money: Fixed Principal Assets

 Describes which assets are ideal for the B Column.
-Outlines three Green Money Rules and why they are important to the conservative planner.
+Outlines three Green Money Rules and why they are important to

 Chapter 8: Red Money: Understanding Growth Assets